Social Studies – Grade 6 Close this window

 Host: British Broadcasting Corporation

-Description: The Web site contains an article that examines three major differences in the Greek system of democracy when compared to modern democracies— scale, participation and eligibility.
+Description: This website contains an article that examines three major differences in the Greek system of democracy when compared to modern democracies— scale, participation and eligibility.

 Navigation Tips: Click on menus on either side of the screen to access related information.